 “999.
 What is your emergency?”

 Our learning in phonics this week we have been using the letters s, a, m, i and t to write and read words.
-In Maths we have met members of Ten Town including King One, Tommy Two Thelma Three and Freddy Four.
+In Maths we have met 8 members of Ten Town.
 They have been helping us to count, find more or less of an amount and practise writing our numbers.
 We have also been making some patterns using shapes and colours.
 Why not see what patterns you can find at home?

-On Thursday, we were all very excited to get our own library books.
+On Thursday we had another lovely trip to the library, we were all very excited to have a browse and choose a library books to borrow.
 The children have all been given a bookmark with their name on – please look after this, as it helps us know whose book is whose.
-The children can choose any of the books from the library and they enjoyed having a browse through the many shelves to find the right book for them.
 If you would like to take out a new book from the library please return, the book on Thursday (with the bookmark inside) and then the children will be able to return their current book before choosing a new one.
 We will not be able to give children a book until they have returned their current one.

 Have a lovely weekend